 Suggestions: This really was an event with great, ambitious intentions, but a couple of things went very wrong, undermining all the hard work.

 First, guess what?
 Make the sound work.
-Have I emphasized this enough?
+Have I emphasised this enough?
 And, if the sound isn't working?
 Just kill it and have people speak loudly.
 It is a church - the architect's first goal was to make it acoustically-friendly.

 Second, Twitter may be the most awesomesauce shiznit of the webberverse, but it is also a very ineffective way of both announcing the event & getting the RSVPs.
 The event still isn't announced on the bookseller's own website, which is disconcerting.
 You've got the two biggest names in the genre coming over - don't be shy about telling people!